mcosovic/FactorGraph.jl/docs/src/man/input.md

 - coefficient data `sheet: jacobian`;
 - measurement data `sheet: measurement`.

-The input data for the dynamic GBP algorithm must contain the additional sheet:
+The input data for the dynamic GBP and ageing algorithm must contain the additional sheet:
 - dynamic data `sheet: dynamic`.

 The type and structure of the input data must be: